Know Your Real State of Charge: 3 Battery Monitors (2026)

 Three shunt-based coulomb-counting battery monitors for the 25 to 45 ft coastal cruising sailboat or trawler owner running a house bank on AGM, flooded, or LiFePO4 chemistry.
+The 3 picks span $37.80 to $200, sorted by install type, brand ecosystem, and whether you want a panel display or a phone app.
 We read Maine Sail (Rod Collins, marinehowto.com) on the SG200 1 percent SoC and SoH bench accuracy for LiFePO4, Practical Sailor's BMV-700 lineage Best Choice citation, the Cruisers Forum BMV-712 vs SmartShunt antenna-placement mega-thread, Footprint Hero's two-month installed test naming the AiLi 350A as Budget Pick, the Victron Community Archive corrosion thread on lug installs in Bahamas off-gas conditions, and the documented Renogy Battery Shunt 300 firmware version 0 meltdown plus Renogy's own blog disclosure of 8 percent SoC discrepancy vs BMS.
 The load-bearing honesty point: voltage on a LiFePO4 plateau is dangerous, not just sloppy.

 - 01 Victron BMV-712 Smart Battery Monitor (B084M2XYK4) , the Top Pick for a 30 to 42 ft cruiser with nav-station panel, 2,155 Amazon reviews 4.7 star Overall Pick, ~$200